Become a MacRumors Supporter for $50/year with no ads, ability to filter front page stories, and private forums.

 Article Link: India Refuses to Let Apple Pause App Store Antitrust Case

-There is a lot of legal complexity here.
+There is a lot of legal complexity here about regulations of what governments are perceiving as infrastructure.
 I'll not address that.
-I will mention, however, that these various regulators are causing issues for users in several ways.
-Global regulators are on their way to breaking the underlying tech of iOS and Android.
+I will mention, however, that global regulators are on their way to breaking the underlying tech of iOS and Android.

 By forcing Apple and Google to comply with dozens of uncoordinated regional laws (EU’s DMA, Japan, South Korea, India), we are heading toward geographical OS fragmentation.
 We have some of that already, but this can turn into a major headache for developers and users.
 A few of the issues are this: